senkrad76/Anidea-for-SmartThings/devicetypes/orangebucket/README.md

 Mobile presence has been using both the Presence Sensor and Occupancy Sensor capabilities for some time.
 The [Anidea for Virtual Presence](devicetypes/orangebucket/anidea-for-virtual-presence.src) does likewise.

 A post on Facebook mentioned that the Simulated Temperature Sensor didn't work with the new app.
-This led to [Anidea for Virtual Temperature](devicetypes/orangebucket/anidea-for-virtual-temperature.src) being created.
+This led to [Anidea for Virtual Temperature](devicetypes/orangebucket/anidea-for-virtual-temperature.src) being created.#

+---

+## Anidea for Odds and Sods